 Although implied warranties were already part of the Building Act 2004, the Building Amendment Act 2013 introduced new remedies for breaches of implied warranties.

-A good solution will be to use one of the standard contract forms available from Registered Master Builders Association, Certified Builders Association, NZ Institute of Architects or NZS 3902:2004 Housing, alterations and small buildings contract or specialist trades contracts – and keep an eye out for the newly updated BRANZ bulletin on construction contracts.
+A good solution will be to use one of the standard contract forms available from Registered Master Builders Association, Certified Builders Association, NZ Institute of Architects or NZS 3902:2004 Housing, alterations and small buildings contract or specialist trades contracts – you can also find guidance in BRANZ Bulletin 590 Contracts in the building industry.

 The consumer checklist gives the client information about the process, their role and their rights.
 You can find details from the Ministry of Business, Innovation and Employment website.